Why Spring Is the Season of Becoming

 Why now?
 Why spring?

 There's real biology behind that restlessness you're feeling right now.
-Longer daylight triggers shifts in serotonin and melatonin, your circadian rhythm is recalibrating, and all that energy you had turned inward for months starts moving outward toward people and projects and open windows and long walks and that particular recklessness of making plans on a warm evening.
+Longer daylight triggers shifts in serotonin and melatonin, your circadian rhythm is recalibrating, and all that energy you had turned inward for months starts moving outward.
+You feel an itch to start projects and open windows.
+You take long walks and maybe make impulsive plans on warmer evenings.

 But beyond the biology there's something more human going on.
-Winter asks us to contract while spring asks us to reach, and reaching is vulnerable because growth always is.
+During winter, we contract, while spring invites us to reach.
+And, reaching is vulnerable because growth always is.
 A shoot breaking through soil is the most exposed it will ever be, and maybe that's exactly what makes it beautiful.

 Becoming what, exactly?

 Not a better version of yourself, because that framing has always felt a little off to me.
-More like a closer version.
-Closer to the way you move when no one's watching and the ideas that make you lean forward and the specific, irreplaceable human you are underneath all the noise and obligation and habit.
+More like a version of yourself that’s a little bit closer to the way you move when no one’s watching.
+Think of the ideas that make you lean forward and the version of you underneath your obligations and habits.

-Spring isn't about optimizing.
+Spring isn't necessarily about optimizing.
 It's an opportunity to unfurl.

-And I think there's a reason people feel pulled toward creative practice this time of year, toward picking up a pencil, moving their body in new ways, sitting in a room with other people and making something from nothing.
-It's not about productivity, it's about getting closer to yourself through the practice of noticing and creating and paying attention, and being surprised by what shows up when you actually give it room.
+And I think there's a reason people feel pulled toward creative practice this time of year.
+Why we feel compelled to pick up a pencil, move our bodies in new ways, and put ourselves in rooms with other people to make new things.
+These all help us get closer to ourselves through the practice of noticing and creating and paying attention.
+What happens when you show up and give yourself room?
+You will probably surprise yourself.

 Nurture what you plant

-A creative practice is not a performance, it's a relationship.
-And like any relationship it deepens not in the dramatic moments but in the ordinary ones, like the Tuesday evening you almost didn't come but did, or the sketch that went nowhere but taught your hand something new, or the stretch that finally released something you'd been holding in your body for months without realizing it.
+A creative practice is not a performance but rather a relationship.
+Like any relationship, it deepens not in the dramatic moments but in the ordinary ones, like the Tuesday evening you almost didn't come but did, or the sketch that went nowhere but taught your hand something new, or the stretch that finally released something you'd been holding in your body for months without realizing it.

 And the same is true for community.
 The people you sit next to in a workshop, the ones who see your first wobbly attempt and share theirs, those relationships take time too.
-They grow the same way a garden does, slowly and then all at once, and before you know it you have this network of people who saw you become and you saw them become and there's something really irreplaceable about that.
+They grow the same way a garden does, slowly and then before you know it you have this network of people who saw you become and you saw them become and there’s no shortcut for this, really.

 That's how a seed becomes a garden.
 Not through force but through showing up, again and again, with intention.